 - Iconic Sequel Character: It doesn't appear in the first film but it's easily the most iconic villain of the saga, along with Annabelle.

 - "It" Is Dehumanizing: An inhuman example.
 Despite appearing in the form of a nun, Valak is never referred to by female pronouns.
 This is to emphasize how inhuman its nature really is.

-- No-Sell: Valak is resistant against Holy Burns Evil.
+- No-Sell: Valak is resistant against Holy Burns Evil, though not entirely immune.
 It's also able to block Lorraine's ability to psychically detect its presence (at first).